Ruin, and rebirth - St Vincent's history of disaster

 Instead, he said according to the scientists, the island is being convulsed by an event more comparable to what happened in 1902-03, when an estimated 1,700 perished.

-As of yesterday afternoon, there have been 30 explosive eruptions, producing rock falls, mud flows, ash fall, pyroclastic flows, and earthquakes, with no end in sight.
+As of Friday, there have been 32 explosive eruptions, producing rock falls, mud flows, ash fall, pyroclastic flows, and earthquakes, with no end in sight.

 And from historical account, a lot of what is happening now, happened then.